What is Jeuveau and how is it used?

 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Dysphagia may persist for several months, and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.

 Treatment with botulinum toxins, including JEUVEAU, may weaken neck muscles that serve as accessory muscles of ventilation.
 This may result in a critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these accessory muscles.
 There have been postmarketing reports from other botulinum toxin products of serious breathing difficulties, including respiratory failure.

-Patients treated with botulinum toxin products, including JEUVEAU, may require immediate medical attention should they develop problems with swallowing, speech or respiratory disorders.
-These reactions can occur within hours to weeks after injection with botulinum toxin [see Spread of Toxin Effect].
+Patients treated with botulinum toxin products, including JEUVEAU, may require immediate medical attention should they develop problems with swallowing, speech or breathing.
+These reactions can occur within hours to weeks after injection with botulinum toxin [see Spread Of Toxin Effect].

 Ophthalmic Adverse Reactions In Patients Treated With Botulinum Toxin Products

 Dry eye has been reported with the use of botulinum toxin products in the treatment of glabellar lines.
 Reduced tear production, reduced blinking, and corneal disorders may occur with use of botulinum toxins, including JEUVEAU.
 If symptoms of dry eye (e.g., eye irritation, photophobia, or visual changes) persist, consider referring patient to an ophthalmologist [see Spread Of Toxin Effect].